You are here

 Samuel Fox's student-project-turned-startup improves patient mobility

 Not many students can say they formed a successful company before earning their undergraduate degree.
-But Samuel Fox, a biomedical engineering student at Duke University, did just that when he founded Zephyr Mobility before his senior year of college.
+But Samuel Fox, a biomedical engineering student at Duke University, did just that when he founded Zephyr Mobility (renamed Seneca Mobility in August 2019) before his senior year of college.